 Since 1961, American knowledge of India has been shaped by the American Institute of Indian Studies.

 The American Institute of Indian Studies (AIIS) was formed to further the knowledge of India in the United States by supporting American scholarship on India.
 The programs of AIIS promote and advance mutual understanding between the citizens of the U. S. and of India.
-With offices and research centers in the United States and India, research centers at its campus in Gurgaon, and a centrally located office in Delhi, the Institute:

 - Provides research fellowship support for scholars, Ph.D. candidates and artists